 So now you have a specific number to form the basis of a realistic grocery budget, you can get serious about saving money on groceries.
 The first step is that budget.
 Once you figure it out and decide to stick to it, you won’t mindlessly toss things in your cart.
 This alone will save you potentially hundreds of dollars.
 It can very eye-opening to see how even inexpensive items add up to a large total.

-- Put together a meal plan.
+- Put together a meal plan based around nutritious and affordable meals.
 Keep it simple and doable.
 Focus on nutritious, versatile ingredients to get the most benefit for your grocery dollar.
-For example, brown rice or quinoa are simple to cook, affordable whole grains that can stand alone as sides or become the base of an endless variety of main dishes.

 - Meal prep so you have things ready and there’s less temptation to buy at a restaurant.
 Nothing wrong with eating out, but wouldn’t you rather plan a special night out than make a hurried and expensive run through any old drive-through that’s convenient?